trashcanWolves/trashcanWolvesPorfolio/content/designer/LightingJournalEntry2.md

+## Prompt

+Select an object indoors (building, bench, fountain, table, window, etc.) that you can observe at least three different times of day.
+Take photos of the object you are observing.
+Make sketches and written notations of the light's direction, color, and texture as it strikes the object for each observation time.
+Upload photos, drawings, and notations to your ePortfolio.

 ## General Observations

 -The Shadow On The Object and the shadow cast by the object was different depending on the time of day.